NormandaleWells/CSn/Pseudocode.md

 ### Operators

 The usual arithmetic operators are available: `+`, `-`, `/`, `*`, and `%` (where the last indicates a modulus operation).
-Integer arithmetic rounds toward `-infinity`.
+Integer division rounds toward `-infinity`.

 ### Statement blocks